 The Faculty - Outdoor & Environmental Education retains responsibility for co-ordinating safety matters that span units, or that are built into sequences of units, for linking to university safety policies and practices.

-As a general rule, the Faculty -Outdoor & Environmental Educationfocusses building knowledge and familiarity with particular environments, and bases its approach to safety on that knowledge.
+The Faculty -Outdoor & Environmental Educationfocuses building knowledge and familiarity with particular environments, and bases its approach to safety on that knowledge.
 Outdoor & Environmental Education does not focus on “adventure” activities which seek risk and uncertainty as ends in themselves.The principal focus on safety planning is prevention of serious injury and death, based on our knowledge of the historical and possible incidents that have occurred in particular environments.

 Staff experience of the environments in which they lead groups is a cornerstone of safety within the Faculty- Outdoor & Environmental Education.
 This includes knowledge not only of the generic hazards associated with particular environments, but actual known hazards in particular environments.
 Unit co-ordinators must take steps to ensure that staff are deployed comfortably within their experiences and knowledge, and understand that the Faculty expects safety to be their first priority.